tapfortap/AdobeAir/README.md

   - None

 #### iPhone
-  - An OSX machine running Lion (10.7.x)
+  - An OS X machine running Lion (10.7)
   - iOS 6.0 SDK

 Note that the iPhone app cannot be built on a Windows machine wusing the Adobe Flex 4.6 SDK.